 The best way to ensure network accuracy is by isolating it so that each connection can be visually verified and edited, if necessary.
 Without a robust software design tool, creating and editing schematics and PCB footprint can be quite difficult and time-consuming.
 On the other hand, with the right PCB design software, functionality and capabilities the design process can be greatly simplified and the time required to generate design files significantly reduced.

 Altium Designer® is a robust unified design environment for creating schematics and PCBs.
 This software package is designed to simplify the functional design tasks so that the hardest part of the process is the creative aspect, which lies with each individual .
 One of the capabilities that facilitate this for the is the ability to isolate and evaluate individual networks for accuracy.
 Highlighting nets will help you simplify your schematic and PCB design.
+In Altium , there are multiple options that enable you to leverage this capability to simplify the verification of connections and circuit paths and make sure that the design you send to your manufacturer accurately reflects the printed circuit board you need built.

-Using Highlight Nets in Altium to Simplify Schematic Design
+Highlighting Nets to Simplify Schematic Design

 Schematic example without highlighted nets

-Schematic example with highlighted nets
+Schematic example with a highlighted net

-Highlight Nets Simplifying PCB Design Too
+Highlight Nets in the PCB Editor

 Today, most PCBs are comprised of densely packed components in a small area.
 More often than not, these boards contain SMDs and multiple signal layers, as shown in the example below.
 It is virtually impossible to accurately follow any trace for this layout without help.
 Fortunately, Altium provides help in the form of the ability to highlight nets even when they extend to multiple layers.

-PCB example without highlighted nets
+PCB example with all layers visible and without highlighted nets

 Instead of going through the Panels tab, you have the option to highlight nets by simply hovering over them.
 This option can be set using the Board Insight Display, which can be accessed from the Preferences menu under the PCB Editor options.
 With this option set, you can quickly go from net to net verifying connections by simply moving the mouse.